WebFormsCore/WebFormsCore/README.md

 ```

 ## Global controls
-In the `web.config` you can register the controls that can be used without registering them in the page or control:
+In the `web.config`, you can register controls that can be used without explicitly registering them in the page or control:

 ```xml
 <configuration>